LAPAROSCOPIC HERNIA REPAIR

 Laparoscopic Hernia Repair is a technique to fix tears in the abdominal wall (muscle) using small incisions, telescopes and a patch (mesh).
-It may offer a quicker return to work and normal activities with a decreased pain for some patients.

 In this approach, a laparoscope (a small telescope) connected to a special camera is inserted through a cannula, a small hollow tube, allowing the surgeon to view the hernia and surrounding tissue on a video screen.